Robosapiens-G1ANT-Interns/Robosapiens/Android Addons/G1ANT.Addon.ViberAndroid/ViberAndroidCloseCommand .md

 ```

 ## Description

-This command closes the viber application instance in the connected android device..
+This command closes an already opened viber instance in the application.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |